-- Requirements well understood and documented? - Cost and time estimates detailed or top-down? - How likely is scope to change? - Dedicated resources or part-time basis? - Key resources assigned or being lost to other projects? - Will deadlines be pushed out? - Will sponsor and stakeholders be responsive, meet milestones? - Will there be technical problems? - Addressed effects of single-point estimates and path convergences?
+- Requirements well understood and documented? - Cost and time estimates detailed or top-down? - How likely is scope to change? - Dedicated resources or part-time basis? - Key resources assigned or being lost to other projects? - Will deadlines be pushed out? - Will sponsor and stakeholders be responsive, meet milestones? - Will there be technical problems? - Optimism of single-point estimates addressed?